FranciscoZacarias/noname/README.md

 - On startup, it loads the save game.
 If it fails, just has some default cube data.
 - Format is literally a Memory Copy of the camera structure into the file and then Memory Copy of all the cubes.
 There is no other information.
 Load first bytes as the sizeof(Camera) and then load sizeof(Cubes) until you reach EOF.

-### Renderer
+### Anti Aliasing
-- There are no meshes.
-Cubes, arrows and quads (which are all the rendered objects in this program) are defined mathematically and the renderer has enough context to know how to render them.
 - Program is rendered into a MSAA offscreen FBO that aplies anti aliasing.
 Then this is copied into a intermidiate FBO that applies post processing (No post processing is happening in the program though).
 Then it is rendered into texture quad, which is the actual screen.

+### Font rendering.
-- Font rendering.
-I use stb_truetype.h to load the font data into a struct and save the atlas.
+- I use stb_truetype.h to load the font data into a struct and save the atlas.
 Then I've implemented culling and rendering the flipped texture.
+- Program contains, on top left, stats about the current state of the program.

 ## My personal thoughts on this project.
 ### Goal